JamesTheBard/advent-of-code/2021/06/README.md

-Using a list to capture each individual lantern fish and just making that list bigger:
+Using a list to capture each individual lantern fish and just making that list bigger isn't great.
+It's already taking ~110 msec and we're only iterating across the initial state 80 times.
+This is only for part 1 of the problem.

 ```
  Performance counter stats for 'python solution.py':